jnichols-pdx/frupal/map_files.md

 clue: *<x location\>* *<y location\>* *<text\>*

 Specifies one of many clue items on a map.
 *<Text\>* Is the information shown to the player when they discover this clue.
 Clues are either 100% correct, or 100% false.
 Clues typically make several claims at once, which allows the player to determine whether the whole clue is true or not.
 The following example places a clue about the location of some treasure one grovnik to the east from the northwest corner of the map:

 Example: `clue: 1 0 You are 10 grovniks west of water.
 There is a treasure 40 grovniks south and 3 grovniks east of here.`

+---
+### Ship

+ship: *<x location\>* *<y location\>* *<cost\>*

+Specifies the location of the Ship on the map.
+The Ship allows a player to travel on water grovniks.
+This may only be specified **once**.
+The following example places the Ship, with a purchase price of 10000 whiffles, along the eastern edge of a 128x128 map:

+Example: `ship: 128 64 10000`

+---
+### Binoculars

+binoculars: *<x location\>* *<y location\>* *<cost\>*

+Specifies the location of the Binoculars on the map.
+The Binoculars allow a player to see two grovniks around themselves, instead of one.
+This may only be specified **once**.
+The following example places the Binoculars, which cost 500 whiffles to purchase, along the southern edge of a 128x128 map:

+Example: `binoculars: 70 128 500`